oar-team/cigri/doc/documentation/doc_jdl.rst

   - Default: $HOME

-- resources: resources that are asked to the underlying batch scheduler (-l in OAR)
+- resources*: resources that are asked to the underlying batch scheduler (-l in OAR)
 - dimensional_grouping: allow to execute several jobs in parallel in a single submission if possible